khaleegram/Capital-City-Fc/docs/application_flows.md

-# Developer Guide: Application Workflows
+# Developer Guide: Application Workflows & Implementation

-This document provides a high-level overview of the core application flows, detailing the interaction between the user interface, backend services, and AI agents.
+This document provides a comprehensive overview of the core application flows, detailing the interaction between the user interface, backend services, and AI agents.

 ---